Distilling Unitary Operations: A No-Go Theorem and Minimal Realization: Proof of Theorem

 which is equivalent to

-where $\mathcal{L}$ represents the exact algebraic linear constraints.
-Specifically, the constraint system $\mathcal{L}$ consists of 196 variables and 171 equality constraints, leaving 25 unconstrained degrees of freedom.
-The computation of these linear constraints and the subsequent reduction process used in the following proof are available in our GitHub repository.
-Because these remaining free variables are purely redundant, assigning specific values to them does not affect the feasibility or the outcome of the SDP.
-By fixing some of these redundant variables, we obtain the following SDP:
+where $\mathcal{L}_{\text{sym \& causal}}$ represents the exact algebraic linear constraints.
+Specifically, this constraint system consists of 196 real variables and 171 independent equality constraints, leaving 25 free affine degrees of freedom.
+The computation of these linear constraints and the certificate check used below are available in our GitHub repository.

-If we take linear combinations of some constraints within $\mathcal{L}_{\text{sym \& causal}}$ and explicitly discard the rest, we obtain the following simplified, relaxed set of conditions:

-By actively discarding constraints, we effectively enlarge the feasible region of our primal optimization problem.
-Because we are maximizing the objective function, this relaxation guarantees that the resulting optimal value is non-decreasing.
-Consequently, the bound obtained from solving the associated dual problem will also be non-decreasing, ensuring that it remains a strictly valid (albeit potentially looser) upper bound for our original global optimization task.

-With this relaxed feasible set, we can now formulate it as the following dual problem:

-Given the physical performance operator $\Omega$, we map it into the Schur-Weyl basis using the transformation matrix $G$.
-Since $\Omega$ inherently possesses the same $\operatorname{SU}(2)$ symmetries as our quantum strategy, the transformed operator $G^\dag \Omega G$ naturally block-diagonalizes into the exact same structure as our parameterization.
-By denoting the reduced performance operators for each irreducible representation sector as $\Omega_k$, we explicitly express this as:
+Given the performance operator $\Omega$, we map it into the Schur-Weyl basis using the transformation matrix $G$.
+Since $\Omega$ has the same $\operatorname{SU}(2)$ symmetries as the twirled strategy, the transformed operator $G^\dag \Omega G$ has the same block structure:

-where $I_{d_k}$ are the identity matrices corresponding to the multiplicity of each sector.
+where $I_{d_k}$ is the identity on the multiplicity space of the $k$-th sector.
+Writing

-With this block-diagonal form, the objective function in our primal SDP can be substantially simplified.
-Utilizing the cyclic property of the trace and the tensor product rule $\operatorname{Tr}(A \otimes B) = \operatorname{Tr}(A)\operatorname{Tr}(B)$, the expected performance is analytically reduced to a weighted sum of independent traces over the reduced blocks: